Find The Best Idaho MBA Programs and Degrees

 Career And Job Outlook For Graduates

-According to the Bureau of Labor Statistics, Idaho MBA graduates in management occupations have seen their employment prospects rise.
-Total employment was 38,510; employment per 1,000 jobs showed a pretty accurate picture as well, with 56,161 executives landing positions per 1,000 jobs overall.
+According to a report from the Bureau of Labor Statistics, Idaho MBA graduates in management occupations have seen their employment prospects rise.
+Total employment was 38,510, with 56,161 executives landing positions overall.

-Median hourly wage for executives was $33.84; mean hourly wage, $39.41.
-And annual mean wage was $81,980.
-All of this data was as of May, 2017.
-MBA graduates who choose to remain in, or relocate to, Idaho will do as well as executives in other western states.
+The average hourly wage for executives was $33.84 and the annual average wage was $81,980.
+All of this data was as of 2017.
+MBA graduates who choose to remain in, or relocate to, Idaho will also do as well as executives in other states.

 Top Idaho Employers by Number of Employees